Your browser is not supported

 We advise you to contact your Foreign Office or the Consulate of the country you will be visiting in order to obtain the latest information.
 To help you with this, we have listed below the websites for each country we fly to.
 We cannot be held responsible for the information published on these websites.

-For Last Minute bookings, the visa must be delivered to you directly at Sal or Boa Vista airport (on-site payment).
-The necessary amount to pay for the visa can be deducted from the amount of the package at the time of booking.
-The visa request will be made by the travel agency.
-For flight-only and ‘Hotel only’ bookings, the visa will be delivered on-site and is not included in the price of the holiday.
+For Last Minute bookings the mandatory airport tax (TSA) must be paid directly at Sal or Boa Vista airport.
+The necessary amount to pay for the tax can be deducted from the amount of the package at the time of booking.
+For flight-only and ‘Hotel only’ bookings, he mandatory airport tax (TSA) must be paid on-site and is not included in the price of the holiday.

 For customers that have booked a LuxairTours travel package (flight+hotel), the visa is included in the price of the trip.
 For flight-only bookings, the visa will be delivered on-site and is not included in the price of the trip.